wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/application-lifecycle-management-architect/includes/6-devops.md

 Microsoft is building tools to support this process with Microsoft Azure DevOps by using continuous integration (CI) and continuous deployment (CD).

-This section provides an overview of Azure DevOps and how DevOps can be used with Power Platform to automate deployments.
+This section provides an overview of Azure DevOps and how DevOps can be used with Microsoft Power Platform to automate deployments.

 ## Azure DevOps